 When we take a bus, we entrust our safety to the driver and his or her employer.
 However, these vehicles can still be involved in serious and sometimes fatal collisions, leaving victims and their families with extensive damages.

 Under Missouri law, you may be eligible for financial compensation if you are injured in a bus accident and someone else’s negligence is responsible for the collision.
-In these situations, it is important to know your rights—and to speak with a bus accident attorney as soon as possible.
+In these situations, it is important to know your rights—and to speak with a Kansas City personal injury lawyer as soon as possible.

 Legal Options for Bus Accident Victims